dgallegos/docker-tutorial/lessons/lesson-1.md

 /opt/docker-tutorial # ls -al
 ```

-When you removed the file, left the container and restarted the container.
-Was the file back?
+After restarting the container, does the file exist?

-#### 5. Modify Dockerfile and Rebuild Container
+#### 6. Modify Dockerfile and Rebuild Container
-Uncomment the `RUN` command line in the Dockerfile.
+Uncomment the `RUN` command line in the [Dockerfile](https://github.com/dgallegos/docker-tutorial/blob/lessons/lesson-1/Dockerfile).

 ```Dockerfile